Varies (see below)

 In addition, Energy Trust may offer solicitations for larger scale solar projects.
 The most recent solicitation for large solar projects located in or delivering power to Pacific Power's solar territory closed May 15, 2015.

-Other available incentives include a residential tax credit through the Oregon Department of Energy of $1.90/W, up to $6,000 maximum (up to $1,500 may be claimed per year).
+Other available incentives include a residential tax credit through the Oregon Department of Energy of 30% of the system costs, up to $6,000 maximum (up to $1,500 per year).
+Projects receiving funding through Pacific Power's Blue Sky grant or a PGE Clean Wind grant are not eligible to receive solar incentives through the Energy Trust.